cloud-gov/cg-site/_pages/pages/index.md

   - name: Department of the Interior
     thumbnail: /assets/pages/images/home-page/doi-success-Thumbnail.png
     thumbnail_alt: Department of Interior  Success Story Thumbnail
-    read_me_for: How Federalist adds value to my work as a content strategist
+    read_me_for: How Pages adds value to my work as a content strategist
     link: /assets/pages/documents/doi-success.pdf
 agencies_using:
   - name: Department of Education